The Global Development Institute at The University of Manchester: Where critical thinking meets social justice.

 The world is changing fast and the idea of ‘development’ with it.
 More people have been lifted out of poverty than ever before and life chances have improved for billions.
 Yet many are being left behind without access to basic services, while future progress is threatened by growing inequalities and the impacts of climate change.

 Researchers at the Global Development Institute are addressing some of the biggest challenges the world faces including the politics of development, growth, agrarian and urban changes, the opportunities and challenges of digital and migration, global production networks and the effectiveness of development organisations.
-We are proud to lead The University of Manchester’s efforts to tackle global inequalities and to rank first in Europe and third in the world for our impact on the Sustainable Development Goals.
+We are proud to lead The University of Manchester’s efforts to tackle global inequalities and to rank first in the UK for our impact on the Sustainable Development Goals.

 Development Studies at The University of Manchester was first established in 1958.
 The Global Development Institute formed in 2016, uniting the strengths of the Institute for Development Policy and Management (IDPM) and the Brooks World Poverty Institute.
 We are ranked in the world’s top 10 for Development Studies in the QS subject rankings.